Thomega35/VV-ESIR-TP3/exercises/test-date-class.md

 ```

-Year                                            True            False
+Year

 year%4 != 0                                     True            False

 year%4 == 0 and year%100 != 0                   True            False

-year%4 == 0 and year%100 != 0 and year%400      True            False
+year%4 == 0 and year%100 == 0 and year%400      True            False

 ```

-There is 8 blocks identified.
+There is 6 blocks identified.

 - nextDate method :